DataScienceSpecialization/DataScienceSpecialization.github.io/other.md

 ## Pre-built virtual machines for R development.
 - [Here's a pre-built lightweight Linux machine with R and Rstudio already installed](https://github.com/queirozfcom/r-box).
 You just need to install [vagrant](https://www.vagrantup.com/downloads.html), download (or clone) the github repository and you'll get a clean ubuntu machine with the tools you'll need for the assignments.

+- [Data Science Appliance](http://datascienceappliance.com/) - A perfectly provisioned virtual machine for data scientists.

+- [Data Science Toolbox](http://datasciencetoolbox.org/) - A virtual environment that allows you to start doing data science in a matter of minutes.